TommasoTarchi/autoRNAseq/README.md

 as well.
 If you only want to run the gene count step, make sure your input BAM files are indexed and that each index file is placed in the same directory as the corresponding BAM file.

-- If you want to run the gene count step, you need to know the *strandedness* of your data.
+- If you want to run the gene count and/or splicing analysis steps, you need to know the *strandedness* of your data.
 If you don't know it, you can infer it from BAM files using [RSeQC infer_experiment.py](http://rseqc.sourceforge.net/#infer-experiment-py) or from FastQ files using [how_are_we_stranded_here](https://github.com/signalbash/how_are_we_stranded_here).
 **Notice** that the second option may not work because of some bug in output file processing.
 In this case